openstreetmap/potlatch2/README.txt

 Both are written in ActionScript 3.
 Potlatch 2.0 additionally uses the Flex framework.

+Many icons used in halcyon/potlatch2 are based on the awesome CC0-licensed SJJB icons project. http://www.sjjb.co.uk/mapicons/

 === What you'll need ===

 * Flex SDK 3.4 or 3.5 - http://www.adobe.com/products/flex/ (free, OS X/Windows/Linux)